FlowWest/casgem-well-data/README.md

+# Archive Metadata

+*metadata provided for CASGEM from California Department of Water Resources*

 The export you requested contains 3 files with a naming convention corresponding to the following data type:
 GST - station (well) header data
 GWL - groundwater level data